percyliang/sempre/TUTORIAL.md

 Aside: if you want to work with a larger database:

-    ./download-dependencies geofreebase_ttl    # Subset of Freebase for geography in .ttl format ./download-dependencies geofreebase_vdb    # Virtuoso index for subset of Freebase for geography ./download-dependencies fullfreebase_ttl   # All of Freebase in .ttl format (BIG FILE) ./download-dependencies fullfreebase_vdb   # Virtuoso index for all of Freebase (BIG FILE)
+    ./download-dependencies geofreebase_ttl    # Subset of Freebase for geography in .ttl format (not needed to run the server)
+    ./download-dependencies geofreebase_vdb    # Virtuoso index for subset of Freebase for geography ./download-dependencies fullfreebase_ttl   # All of Freebase in .ttl format (not needed to run the server) [BIG FILE] ./download-dependencies fullfreebase_vdb   # Virtuoso index for all of Freebase [BIG FILE]

 Then, just replace `tutorial.vdb` with the appropriate `lib/freebase/??.exec/vdb` path.